 The College has a clear and equitable process for the creation and assessment of its courses and programs, enabling both full-time and part-time faculty to partake in the process.
-This creation is faculty-driven, starting with the submission of either the New Course Proposal form (2.A.02-01) or New Program Initiation form (2.A.02-02) to the Curriculum Committee for initial consideration.
+This creation is facultydriven, starting with the submission of either the New Course Proposal form (2.A.02-01) or New Program Initiation form (2.A.02-02) to the Curriculum Committee for initial consideration.
 Faculty are provided handbooks and guidelines to create their course proposals, which consider transferability, articulation, and repeatability along with other key factors (2.A.02-03; 2.A.02-04).
 New programs assess the types of degrees or certificates a student would earn when completing the program and how the proposed program would align with the College's Guided Pathways.
-Both move forward to the Curriculum Committee for approval, which occurs twice a year.
-When approving new courses, the Curriculum Committee looks for appropriate rigor, content, standards, and expectations as outlined by the California Community College Program and Course Approval Handbook (2.A.02-05).
+Both move forward to the Curriculum Committee looks for appropriate rigor, content, standards, and expectations as outlined by the California Community College Program and Course Approval Handbook (2.A.02-05).
 Once a course or program has been approved, the department chair works on integrating the course or program into the college schedule.
 As part of their contract, faculty are then expected to teach to the Course Outline of Record (COR).